superstar54/blase/docs/source/adsorption.rst

 Build structure for surface adsorption
 ==========================================

-In this tutorial we will adsorb a CO molecule on Pt (111) surfaces.
+In this tutorial we will adsorb a CO molecule on Pt (111) surface.

 >>> import numpy as np
 >>> from ase.build import fcc111, molecule